Tips and Tricks for Getting the Absolute BEST Out Of Your Lash Glue!

 One thing to remember is that you should never stock up on more glue than you can safely use within 3 months (this is especially important to remember when those big sales are running at the end of November…)

-Pro Tip: To ensure your lash extensions glue is always fresh, stick a piece of tape to the bottle with the date that you opened it written on it, and replace the bottle 6-8 weeks after opening.
+Pro Tip: To ensure your lash extensions glue is always fresh, stick a piece of tape to the bottle with the date that you opened it written on it, and replace the bottle 4-6 weeks after opening – keep in mind that the more you use your glue, the more moisture it will be exposed to so if you're lashing all day every day, you should consider starting a new bottle sooner.